-Register file compression [8, 64] is an optimization that maps multiple logical (architectural) registers to the same physical (microarchitectural) register file entry when they hold the same value.
+Register file compression [7, 64] is an optimization that maps multiple logical (architectural) registers to the same physical (microarchitectural) register file entry when they hold the same value.
 This allows processors to perform more computations in parallel.
 Its corresponding leakage model emits an observation whenever a register is updated with a value that is already stored in another register.
 This is captured by the following LMSPEC leakage clause:

 '''

 (defleakage RegisterFileCompression []

-(on [(write reg := val)
+(on [(write reg := val))

 (when (and (in reg X86_64_GPRS)

 (exists reg_i X86_64_GPRS

-(exists reg_i X86_64_GPRS

-(exists reg_i X86_64_GPRS

-(exists reg_i reg)
+:where (!= reg_i reg)

-(= val (&regs.read reg_i)))

-(= val (&regs.read reg_i)))

-(= val (&regs.read reg_i)))
+(= val (&regs.read reg_i))))

+("rfc" reg val))]))

 '''